bucs110FALL22/portfolio-BrianLu0101/ch09/final/README.md

 ## MISCELLANEOUS COMMENTS
 Information on flight conditions was supposed to include wind speed and wind direction but that would require input destination which would require flight conditions throughout the entire trip.
+Replit: Using Shell, "cd ch09/final", then "python3 main.py"